 Most auto mechanics get into the trade because they like cars and want to work with their hands.
 That said, many mechanics are able to make a good living.
 So, how much does a mechanic make in Canada?

-According to Government of Canada estimates from 2016-2017, the wages of automotive service technicians break down like this (as of February 25, 2020):
+According to the Government of Canada's Job Bank, the wages of automotive service technicians break down like this (as of February 25, 2020):

 When looking at such estimates, it's important to understand that it is possible to encounter wages that are higher than those reported.

 Location, especially, is a major aspect to consider when you're a mechanic.
-Average salary rates tend to be highest in western Canada.
-(The Northwest Territories, Alberta, and British Columbia report the highest mechanic wages.)
+Median salary rates tend to be highest in northern and western Canada.
+(The Northwest Territories, Alberta, Nunavut, and Saskatchewan report the highest mechanic wages.)